xetdata/pyxet/docs/markdowns/quickstart.md

 ### Setup

-Let's [create a new repo](https://xethub.com/xet/create) in the UI or programmatically:
+Let's [create a new repo](https://xethub.com/xet/create) in the UI.

 We clone the repo to our local filesystem, saving everything we want, and committing it: